Pneumonia in lambs

 - An acute form with more obvious clinical signs such as depression, coughing, nasal discharge and increased respiratory noise and effort, which can occur in sheep of all ages

 - The chronic form, whereby clinical signs may be less apparent, is more common in lambs

-Lamb are treated with anti-inflammatories and antibiotics such as penicillin.
+Pneumonia in lambs is treated with anti-inflammatories and antibiotics such as penicillin.
 They are kept well hydrated with electrolytes and lamb milk and oxygen is given via a nebulizer if necessary.